 You can’t always manage projects alone.
 Complex projects that involve a large number of resources, people, and processes could use a handy friend: project management software.
 Nevertheless, choosing the right project management (PM) tool can be a difficult and time-consuming task regardless of your budget or experience.

-Think about the features, of the project management app, you’re willing to give up on for the sake of more advantageous functionalities.
-To help you put down your standards for choosing among the best project management tools, consider the following criteria we’ve analyzed: features, cost, speed, support, reviews, and awards.
+Think about the features of the project management app you’re willing to give up on for the sake of more advantageous functionalities.
+To help you set your standards for choosing among the best project management tools, consider the following criteria we’ve analyzed: features, cost, speed, support, reviews, and awards.

 Based on your experience, how do you think PM software helps you the most, and what’s your biggest problem with it?